crhrabal/fsg-github-demo/README.md

       - Go to that repo and click pull request
       - Merge changes

-  - If I delete a bunch of files, commit, then try to merge?
+  - If I delete a bunch of files, commit, then try to merge? (other than git rm'ing manually)

   - If more than one user change the same line then (non-admin) tries to push to upstream (merge)